InfluxCommunity/influxdb3-python-cli/README.md

     --org="<your org ID>"
     ```

   The output is the configuration in a `config.json` file.
-This is saved within a directory called `config` located with the influx3 application.
+This is saved within a directory called `config` located within your `Documents` folder.

 If you're running the CLI against InfluxDB Cloud Serverless, replace `your-database` in the examples with your Cloud Serverless _bucket name_.